raspberrypilearning/octapi-calculating-pi/en/step_9.md

-## Dartboard algorithm - distributed system
+## Dartboard algorithm on a distributed system

 Your standalone dartboard program demonstrates that the function for running jobs containing many random trials is working correctly.
 We will now use it to develop a distributed version for running on OctaPi servers from an OctaPi client.